(tickets for Feb 10-11 will now be valid May 26-27)

 Experimental conversation formats include

 The S Word: Long Table: A conversation about suicide – hosted and led by people with lived experience.
 This conversation will explore the art and science of talking about suicide and suicidal feelings – and the challenge of reaching people who go ‘under the radar’.
-The conversation includes discussion of a number of experimental arts projects, commissioned by The Big Anxiety, including Edge of the Present artists and the S-word – as well as of the findings of the Under the Radar project (Black Dog), and the initiatives of Mindblank and Roses in the Ocean.
+The conversation may include discussion of a number of experimental arts projects, commissioned by The Big Anxiety, including Edge of the Present artists and the S-word – as well as of the findings of the Under the Radar project (Black Dog), and the initiatives of Mindblank and Roses in the Ocean.
+It builds on the model of the Long Table evolved recently in Warwick and will include guests from the Warwick community.
+See info HERE

-Trauma Work: Collaborative Conversation in the form of a Long Table, inviting audience members to join the initial group of featured artist/presenters – Judy Atkinson, Naomi Sunderland, Carlie Atkinson, Rick Maher, Marianne Wobcke, Anita Glesta – exploring the work presented in this session and experiences from earlier workshops.
+Trauma Work: Collaborative Conversation in the form of a Long Table, inviting audience members to join the initial group of featured artist/presenters – Judy Atkinson, Carlie Atkinson, Rick Maher, Marianne Wobcke, Bec Moran – exploring the work presented in this session and experiences from earlier workshops.

 Awkward conversations: one-on-one bookable conversations in experimental formats, tackling anxieties, mental health, neurodiversity and suicide.
-Convened by Daniele Constance, the conversationalists include
+Convened by Daniele Constance & Nathan Stoneham, the conversationalists include

 - Karen Lee Roberts – performer, writer and singer